Pallav0099/Pallav0099/README.md

 - 👋 I'm Pallav currently pursuing B.Tech in IT.
-- I'm good with React.js, Framer-Motion, Tailwind CSS, GTK, Flask, CSS, Python, C, Cpp, Vanilla Javascript AND THE TOUGHTEST LANGUAGE OF ALL TIME HTML.
+- 💻 I'm good with C, C++, GTK, Python, Flask, Vanilla Javascript, React.js, Three.js, Framer-Motion, Vanilla CSS, Tailwind CSS AND THE TOUGHTEST LANGUAGE OF ALL TIME HTML.
 - 🌱 I’m currently learning Flutter and the good old Data Structures.
-- 📫 How to reach me? @pallavmid on discord.
+- 📫 How to reach me? pallavanand@proton.me or @pallavmid on discord.
 - I'm currently working on a startup i.e https://www.hermeias.org/
 - ⚡ Fun fact: I can cook.
 <!---